pmli/pmli.github.io/pages/travels.md

 - [**26th International Symposium on Mathematical Theory of Networks and Systems (MTNS 2024)**](https://mtns2024.eng.cam.ac.uk/)
     - August 19-23, 2024, Cambridge, UK
-    - *TF-IRKA Is Also a Riemannian gradient descent method*
+    - *TF-IRKA Is Also a Riemannian Gradient Descent Method*

 ## 2023